Every Minute Counts Documentary, PBS

 In the Media

-The program will also interview staff that mans the Alz.org helpline and interview Matthew Baumgart, senior director of Public Policy.
+PBS also interviewed the staff who man the Alz.org helpline and Matthew Baumgart, senior director of Public Policy.

 Watch the trailer from the PBS documentary